-The University of Dallas requires that International Students, those in F-1 status, carry International Student Insurance.
-(F-1 International students are non-US citizens who come to the University of Dallas campus from other countries.)
+The University of Dallas requires that all International Students, those in F-1 status, carry medical insurance during their program of study.
+(F-1 International students are non-US citizens who come to the United States from other countries on F-1 visas.)
 Accepted students receive an information sheet on the university policy with their I-20.
 Students are enrolled on the policy through the International Student Services Office.
 Premium charges are added to student accounts at the university business office.

 The policy is provided through StudentInsure, a division of Trawick International,

 Visit their site to review the policy.

 Students arriving on campus with their own study abroad policy that conforms to the criteria for international student insurance as described on the information sheet, are eligible to apply for a waiver of the university policy within the first 15 days of the academic term.

 PLEASE NOTE: After Summer 2014, incoming students will no longer be able to apply for waivers on the basis of having purchased a different policy